 The first time I ever tasted pork carnitas was when my friend Mary from Barefeet in the Kitchen made these amazing carnitas!
 I think we stood at the stove and ate 3/4 of the recipe right off the pan.
 So good!

-Traditionally, Mexican pork carnitas are braised in oil or lard but we prefer to cook meat in broth, citrus juices, herbs and spices.
+Traditionally, Mexican pork carnitas are braised in a bucket of lard but since I don’t often have a bucket of lard kicking around, this recipe cooks meat in broth, citrus juices, herbs and spices.

 Pork for Carnitas